bhishanpdl/Practice/README.md

-Readme file for practice repo.
+This is a practice repo.